riverbed/steelscript-scc/README.rst

 License
 =======

-Copyright (c) 2014 Riverbed Technology, Inc.
+Copyright (c) 2015 Riverbed Technology, Inc.

-SteelScript-NetProfiler is licensed under the terms and conditions of the MIT License accompanying the software ("License").
-SteelScript-NetProfiler is distributed "AS IS" as set forth in the License.
+SteelScript-SCC is licensed under the terms and conditions of the MIT License accompanying the software ("License").
+SteelScript-SCC is distributed "AS IS" as set forth in the License.